Location of Adventure

-Arrival and departure airport transfers (if you are staying at the Shangri-La Hotel), accommodations, land transportation, internal flights, meals from dinner on Day 1 to breakfast on final day, purified drinking water throughout the trip and soft drinks at meals, local wine and beer at dinner, services of an NHA Expedition Leader and local guides, most gratuities, all permits, entrance fees and taxes.
+Arrival and departure airport transfers (if you are staying at the Shangri-La Hotel), accommodations, land transportation, internal flights, meals from dinner on Day 1 to breakfast on final day, drinking water throughout the trip and soft drinks at meals, local wine and beer at dinner, services of an NHA Expedition Leader and local guides, most gratuities, all permits, entrance fees and taxes.

-Round-trip transportation to and from the start and end points of the trip (Chengdu, China), airport transfers (if you are staying at a hotel other than the Shangri-La) passport and visa fees, optional activities, items of a personal nature (phone calls, laundry, Internet, etc.), alcoholic beverages (other than those described above), some gratuities, airline baggage fees, required medical evacuation insurance and optional travel insurance.
+Round-trip transportation to and from the start and end points of the trip (Chengdu, China), airport transfers if you are staying at a hotel other than the Shangri-La, passport and visa fees, optional activities, items of a personal nature (phone calls, laundry, Internet, etc.), alcoholic beverages (other than those described above), some gratuities, airline baggage fees, required medical evacuation insurance and optional travel insurance.

 In order to participate in this trip, you must be able to walk unassisted for a minimum of two miles over uneven terrain, as well as be active at altitudes exceeding 8,000 feet above sea level.
 Our itinerary involves daily walks or hikes of varied lengths over pavement, boardwalks and dirt forest trails that can be muddy, slippery and uneven with roots and rocks (note that all walks can be more difficult to navigate during inclement weather).
 Some activities involve walking up and down hills, including our visits to the panda bases and the golden monkey nature reserve.
 Conditions permitting, longer hikes may be available in some areas for those who choose.
-Two days of excursions in Jiuzhaigou National Park require climbing multiple sets of stairs, many without handrails.
+Our excursions in Jiuzhaigou National Park require climbing multiple sets of stairs, many without handrails.
 Some walking activities take place at altitudes over 8,000 feet, and we will drive across and stop on top of mountain passes that exceed 12,000 feet in elevation.
 The trip also involves many very early morning starts and long, full days of activities with little down time.
 Some drives between locations are long (5-6 hours or longer depending on local conditions) and occur on winding roads that are often somewhat rough.

 Important Information About This Trip